Choya5011/Poobar/README.md

 * The main panel script is the blueprint for the layout & controls panel placement within the main JSplitter
     * Can be used to easily make other themes responsive with some modding
     * Panels can be swapped out if the same title is kept or if the script is modified
-    * It currently comes with three pre-configured transforming layouts as can be seen [here](https://github.com/Choya5011/Poobar/wiki).
+    * It currently comes with three pre-configured transforming layouts.
 * Panels within the tab panel are not hardcoded, they can easily be edited.

 Refer to the wiki's [script descriptions](https://github.com/Choya5011/Poobar/wiki/Poobar#script-descriptions) for further info